thisdot/tech-podcasts/README.md

 # Welcome

-Welcome to the This Dot Podcasts repository, here we hope you with a wide variety of tech-based podcasts.
+Welcome to the This Dot Podcasts repository, here we hope to you with a wide variety of tech-based podcasts.

 This repository serves as a collection of general and specific podcasts all related to technology and development.